 Most likely, your child is losing lots of fluids due to vomiting and loose motions.
-Dehydration is the biggest concern for stomach flu condition called gastroenteritis.
+Dehydration is the biggest concern for a stomach flu condition called gastroenteritis.
 Giving your child lots of fluid may help to keep her hydrated.

 Sometimes kids do not feel like eating or drinking anything, especially at this point when they are feeling sick already.
 They are unable to stomach everything, and their appetite is not very active due to viral infection or seasonal allergies.

 Feed liquids in a very small amount.
 If they are able to stomach that, you can increase the quantity gradually.

 For kids, Pedialyte is a great source of electrolytes, minerals, sugar, and salts.
 They need to regain their hydration level.

 You can water down Gatorade to make sure they take in all those essential minerals, salt, and sugar.

 Try to avoid caffeinated, acidic or citric drinks, like orange juice, etc, as it may cause more discomfort.

 Semi-solid or light food

-If your child is able to take in liquids and not throwing up more frequently, you can try feeding soup.
+If your child is able to take in liquids and not throw up more frequently, you can try feeding soup.

 Bone broth or vegetable broth is a very healthy and a great source of energy.
 Do not give solid or semi-solid food for a day or two depending on how frequently your child is throwing up or passing stool.

 Try Chicken Corn soup for your kids, quite a chance it is going to be everyone’s meal for that night.
 It is delicious and healthy However, you can skip a few ingredients if you want.

 Soon after your child starts to digest food a little better, do not resume feeding fried or acidic stuff.
 Instead of starting solid food right away, try something light, like applesauce, bananas, rice, bread, noodle soup, etc.

 You can also try this Guacamole and chips recipe, it is light and super yummy for kids.